 Harvard Business Review conducted a research on a Chinese call center over a period of 9 months.
-They found that workers who were given the choice to work-from-home were not only happier but more productive than their colleagues in the office.
+They found that workers who were given the choice to work-from-home were not only more happy but more productive than their colleagues in the office.

 When the conductor of the research study, Professor Nicholas Bloom, was asked what he thought led to the increase in productivity, he replied – “One-third of the productivity increase, we think, was due to having a quieter environment, which makes it easier to process calls.
 At home, people don’t experience what we call the “cake in the break room” effect.
 Offices are actually incredibly distracting places.
 The other two-thirds can be attributed to the fact that the people at home worked more hours.
 They started earlier, took shorter breaks, and worked until the end of the day.
 They had no commute.
 They didn’t run errands at lunch.
 Sick days for employees working from home plummeted.”

 Although it’s not a general conclusion that all work-from-home employees perform better; it should be noted that working from the comfort of anywhere, on your own schedule, and however many hours you want, collectively does offer the potential to positively affect productivity.